 RULE 204.
-PHYSICAL AND MENTAL EXAMINATION 204.1 Motion and Order Required. (a) Motion.
-A party may - no later than 30 days before the end of any applicable discovery period - move for an order compelling another party to: (1) submit to a physical or mental examination by a suitably licensed examiner; or (2) produce for such examination a person in the other party's custody, conservatorship or legal control. (b) Service.
-The motion and notice of hearing must be served on the person to be examined and all parties. (c) Requirements for obtaining order.
-The court may issue an order for examination only for good cause shown and only in the following circumstances: There was a lot of discussion on 204.1(a) by the full SCAC in June; the SCAC favored a change to make it expand beyond just physician and psychologist, but they were not in favor of the "or certified" proposition in the January Discovery Subcommittee recommendation.
-(1) when the mental or physical condition (including the blood group) of a party, or of a person in the custody, conservatorship or under the legal control of a party, is in controversy; or (2) except as provided in Rule 204.4, an examination by a psychologist may be ordered when the party responding to the motion has designated a psychologist as a testifying expert or has disclosed a psychologist's records for possible use at trial. (d) Requirements of order.
-The order must be in writing and must specify the time, place, manner, conditions, and scope of the examination and the person or persons by whom it is to be The Discovery Subcommittee recommends revising TRCP 204.1(d) to match FRCP 35(a)(2)(B) for made will perform it .
-204.2 Examiner's Report of Examining Physician or Psychologist. clarity.
-This was not discussed by the full SCAC.
-The suggested changes to TRCP 204.2 were presented to the SCAC in June, but
+PHYSICAL AND MENTAL EXAMINATION

+204.1 Motion and Order Required.

+(a) Motion.
+A party may - no later than 30 days before the end of any applicable discovery period - move for an order compelling another party to:

+(1) submit to a physical or mental examination by a suitably licensed examiner; or

+(2) produce for such examination a person in the other party's custody, conservatorship or legal control.

+(b) Service.
+The motion and notice of hearing must be served on the person to be examined and all parties.

+(c) Requirements for obtaining order.
+The court may issue an order for examination only for good cause shown and only in the following circumstances:

+(1) when the mental or physical condition (including the blood group) of a party, or of a person in the custody, conservatorship or under the legal control of a party, is in controversy; or

+(2) except as provided in Rule 204.4, an examination by a psychologist may be ordered when the party responding to the motion has designated a psychologist as a testifying expert or has disclosed a psychologist's records for possible use at trial.

+(d) Requirements of order.
+The order must be in writing and must specify the time, place, manner, conditions, and scope of the examination and the person or persons by who will perform it.

+204.2 Examiner's Report.

 (a) Right to report by the party or person examined.
-Upon there were no specific comments on the request of the person ordered to be examined, the party causing suggestions. the examination to be made must deliver to the person a copy of a detailed written report of the examining physician or The Discovery psychologist.
-The court on motion may limit delivery of a report Subcommittee recommends on such terms as are just. breaking up the provisions (b) Contents of report.
-The written report must set out in detail of TRCP 204.2 into separately numbered setting out the findings, including results of all tests made, paragraphs like FRCP 35(b) diagnoses and conclusions, together with like reports of all for clarity. earlier examinations of the same condition. (c) Request by the moving party.
-After delivery of the report, The Discovery upon request of the party causing the examination, the party Subcommittee recommends against whom the order is made must produce a like report of revising TRCP 204.2(b) to add the language "in detail" any examination made before or after the ordered examination from FRCP 35(b)(2). of the same condition, unless the person examined is not a party and the party shows that the party is unable to obtain it.
+Upon request of the person ordered to be examined, the party causing the examination to be made must deliver to the person a copy of a detailed written report of the examining physician or psychologist.
 The court on motion may limit delivery of a report on such terms as are just.

+(b) Contents of report.
+The written report must set out in detail the findings, including results of all tests made, diagnoses and conclusions, together with like reports of all earlier examinations of the same condition.

-After delivering the reports, the party who moved for The Discovery the examination may request-and is entitled to receive-from Subcommittee recommends the party against whom the examination order was issued like revising TRCP 204.2(c) to reports of all earlier or later examinations of the same condition. use language from FRCP But those reports need not be delivered by the party with 35(b)(3) for clarity. custody or control of the person examined if the party shows that it could not obtain them.
-The court on motion may limit delivery of a report on such terms as are just. (d) Waiver of privilege.
-By requesting and obtaining the The Discovery examiner's report, or by deposing the examiner, the party Subcommittee recommends examined waives any privilege it may have-in that action or any adding TRCP 204.2(d) based other action involving the same controversy-concerning on FRCP 35(b)(4). testimony about all examinations of the same condition. (e) Failure to deliver a report.
-If a physician or psychologistan This change in TRCP 204.2(e) suggested by SCAC examiner fails or refuses to make a report the court may exclude the testimony if offered at the trial. (f) Agreements; relationship to other rules.
+(c) Request by the moving party.
+After delivering the reports, the party who moved for the examination may request-and is entitled to receive-from the party against whom the examination order was issued like reports of all earlier or later examinations of the same condition.
+But those reports need not be delivered by the party with custody or control of the person examined if the party shows that it could not obtain them.
+The court on motion may limit delivery of a report on such terms as are just.

+(d) Waiver of privilege.
+By requesting and obtaining the examiner's report, or by deposing the examiner, the party examined waives any privilege it may have-in that action or any other action involving the same controversy-concerning testimony about all examinations of the same condition.

+(e) Failure to deliver a report.
+If an examiner fails or refuses to make a report the court may exclude the testimony if offered at the trial.

+(f) Agreements; relationship to other rules.
 This subdivision applies to examinations made by agreement of the parties, unless the agreement expressly provides otherwise.
-This subdivision does not preclude discovery of a report of an examining physician or psychologist or the taking of a deposition in June to conform with earlier changes.

-of the physician or psychologist in accordance with the provisions of any other rule.
+This subdivision does not preclude discovery of a report of an examining physician or psychologist or the taking of a deposition of the physician or psychologist in accordance with the provisions of any other rule.